sharmad/Terraform-remote-State-Lock-IAM-Role-dynamoDB-S3-Glacier/README.md

-# Module to configure Terraform remote State, locking, archiving via lifecycle policies and only grant specific IAM role access to the state
+# Module to configure Terraform remote state, locking, archiving and IAM role access to state

 ## Features
 * Terraform remote State in S3